GSA/digitalgov.gov/content/posts/2013-12-20-best-week-ever-in-socialgov-december-edition.md

 url: /2013/12/20/best-week-ever-in-socialgov-december-edition/
 date: 2013-12-20 9:42:53 -0400
 title: 'Best Week Ever in #SocialGov: December Edition'
 summary: '(This is the next installment of an&nbsp;ongoing series&nbsp;charting the programs, events and people that make the emerging field of social media and data in government an exciting place to serve the public.
-Agencies are encouraged to submit their own stories for this travelogue of digital innovation.)  &amp;nbsp; From where'
+Agencies are encouraged to submit their own stories for this travelogue of digital innovation.) &nbsp; From where'
 authors:
   - jherman
 categories: